Mitochondrial Dysfunction and Aging

 - Intermittent fasting: promotes mitochondrial cleanup and replacement

-- Sleep optimization: allows mitochondrial recovery processes
+- Sleep optimization: allows overnight mitochondrial recovery processes

 Key Takeaways

-- Mitochondrial dysfunction is a central mechanism of biological aging
+- Mitochondrial dysfunction is a central mechanism of biological aging and interacts with the other hallmarks of aging.

 Common Questions